LynxFlix/N_QueenSolver/README.md

     - If the input is not a valid integer, an error message will be displayed.
     - If `N` is less than 4, it will notify the user that there are no valid solutions for smaller values of `N`.

+## Example

+For `N = 4`, the two solutions would be displayed as:

+and

+For `N = 8`, the page will display 92 solutions, each formatted as a chessboard.

 ## Future Enhancements

 - **Performance Optimization**: As the value of `N` increases, the number of solutions increases exponentially.
 Caching solutions or limiting the number of displayed solutions can improve performance.